fp-cybrilla/fp-cybrilla.github.io/content/fp-cybrillapoa-gateway/mandate-lumpsum-usecases.md

 * The previous payment attempt is `FAILED`.
 * The order remains in `submitted`.
 * No pending or successful payment exists for the same order.
-* The order is not marked as failed due to payment failure and remains submitted.
+* The order is not marked as failed due to expiry and remains submitted.

-As per settlement TATs, eNACH mandate debits happen on day T. If a debit fails on day T, the earliest a retry can be attempted is once the failure is confirmed, which may mean the retry effectively falls on T+1.
+As per [settlement TATs](https://poa.cybrilla.com/docs/capabilities/Payments/settlement-TATs), mandate debits happen on day T. If a debit fails on day T, the earliest a retry can be attempted is once the failure is confirmed, which may mean the retry effectively falls on T+1.

 As per SEBI guidelines, systematic purchase plans are subject to auto-cancellation if consecutive installments fail beyond a threshold: 3 consecutive failures for daily, weekly, fortnightly, and monthly frequencies, and 2 for quarterly, half-yearly, and yearly frequencies.